18F/ffd-info-exchange/docs/team-practices.md

 Each team member will provide an update on what they completed yesterday and what they're planning for today, and will highlight any blockers.

-The standup will be from 4:30 - 4:45 EST.
+The [standup](https://plus.google.com/hangouts/_/gsa.gov/ffd-std-up?hceid=bWljaGFlbC5hbnRpcG9ydGFAZ3NhLmdvdg.mk72f0850gioa6fdptq21firk8&authuser=0) will be from 4:15 - 4:30 EST.

-If a team member is unable to attend the meeting, they should post a slackup in the #ffd-info-sharing channel with their update for the day.
+If a team member is unable to attend the meeting, they should post a slackup in the #ffd-info-exchange channel with their update for the day.

 ## Sprint demos
 Sprint demos are an opportunity for the team to showcase the hard work they've completed during the sprint.